spree/spree/README.md

     rails g spree:site

-Now its time to install all of the necessary migrations, assets, etc.
+Now its time to install all of the necessary migrations.

-    rake spree:install
+    rake railties:install:migrations

 If you'd like to also install sample data and images you can follow up the above command with: